Masamerc/fsp/README.md

 # fsp
-Frozen sprint planning helper: wrapper for gh cli
+A sprint planning helper: wrapper for gh cli

 # Usage
 Currently only bulk-create command is supported.